open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.2/menu.md

     color: violet-70
     icon: openmetadata

+  - category: How to Guides / Quick Start Guide for Admins
+    url: /how-to-guides/quick-start-guide-for-admins
+  - category: How to Guides / Quick Start Guide for Admins / How to Ingest Metadata
+    url: /how-to-guides/quick-start-guide-for-admins/how-to-ingest-metadata
+  - category: How to Guides / Quick Start Guide for Admins / How to Ingest Metadata / How to Delete a Service Connection
+    url: /how-to-guides/quick-start-guide-for-admins/how-to-ingest-metadata/delete-service-connection
+  - category: How to Guides / Quick Start Guide for Admins / Manage Teams and Users
+    url: /how-to-guides/quick-start-guide-for-admins/teams-and-users
+  - category: How to Guides / Quick Start Guide for Admins / Manage Teams and Users / How to Organise Teams and Users
+    url: /how-to-guides/quick-start-guide-for-admins/teams-and-users/how-to-organise-teams-and-users
   - category: How to Guides / CLI Ingestion with basic auth
     url: /how-to-guides/cli-ingestion-with-basic-auth
   - category: How to Guides / Feature configurations
     url: /how-to-guides/feature-configurations
   - category: How to Guides / Feature configurations / Bots
     url: /how-to-guides/feature-configurations/bots
-  - category: How to Guides / Teams and Users
-    url: /how-to-guides/teams-and-users
-  - category: How to Guides / Teams and Users / How to Organise Teams and Users
-    url: /how-to-guides/teams-and-users/how-to-organise-teams-and-users
   - category: How to Guides / How to add a custom property to an entity
     url: /how-to-guides/how-to-add-custom-property-to-an-entity
   - category: How to Guides / How to add Custom Logo